South Caswell Redevelopment

 Environmental Site Assessment

-A Phase I and Limited Phase II Environmental Assessment (ESA) was completed to investigate potential environmental impacts from the transit facilities.
+In 2014, Phase I and Limited Phase II Environmental Assessment (ESA) were completed to investigate potential environmental impacts from the transit facilities.
 Soil and groundwater samples were collected and analyzed for contaminants related to current and historical bus maintenance activities and fuels.
 Laboratory analysis confirmed soil and water samples collected from the transit maintenance property located at 321 Avenue C North (north buildings) contained concentrations of contaminants above provincial and federal regulatory guidelines.
 A Limited Remedial Excavation was performed on a portion of the northeast transit staff parking lot, in response to impacted surficial soils.

 An assessment of the structural conditions of all existing Saskatoon Transit buildings was undertaken to determine the potential for adaptive reuse of the buildings, or portions thereof.
 According to the analysis, the structural condition and reuse potential of the Saskatoon Transit buildings can be summarized as follows: